Theseguided imagery exercises will help guide you to a place of inner stillness and relaxation. I'm sure you'll find them most pleasurable!

 A great way to let go of unwanted thoughts and to move deeper into the experience of these guided imagery exercises is to focus your attention on one item in your imagined surroundings.
-Pick up a stone or a flower for example.
-Feel the texture of it and the weight of it in your hands.
+Pick up a stone or a flower for example and feel the texture and the weight of it in your hands.
 Study it closely and notice every detail about it.
-Once you feel that you have connected with the item, you can begin to to broaden your perspective and explore other elements in the world around you.
+Once you feel that you have connected with the item, you can begin to broaden your perspective and explore other elements in the world around you.

 If you become very tired, please feel free to lie down and rest.

 "When confronted with a situation that appears fragmented or impossible, step back, close your eyes, and envision perfection where you saw brokenness.
 Go to the inner place where there is no problem, and abide in the consciousness of well-being."